hamish-milne/EdmxToEfCore/README.md

 ## TODO

-* Abstract and Internal modifiers
-* Designer annotations for visibility modifiers
 * Support derived types not in an EntitySet
 * Support many-to-many relationships (without an explicit join entity)
 * Complex types